alex-gutev/nucommander-gtk/README.md

 ### Customizable Keybindings

-The keys to which commands are bound is fully customizable.
-Any command, whether built in or custom, can be bound to virtually any key.
+The keys to which commands, whether built in or custom, are fully customizable.
+Any command can be bound to virtually any key.

 ## Status